-Single on W&G by Melbourne radio announcer, singer and TV presenter (b.1938).
+Single on W&G by Melbourne radio announcer, singer and TV presenter (1938-2021).
 Co-charted with Frankie Laine’s version.

-Ernie Sigley started work as a panel operator at Melbourne radio station 3DB in the early 50s, and has broadcast on 3DB, 3AK and 3AW.
-He moved on to television in 1957 as compere of HSV7’s Teenage Mailbag.
+Ernie Sigley started as a panel operator at Melbourne radio station 3DB in the early 50s.
+He was an announcer on 3DB, 3AK and 3AW and moved on to television in 1957 as compere of HSV7’s Teenage Mailbag.
 For a while he worked on Radio Luxembourg, using the name Ernie Williams.

-In the mid-70s, with Denise ‘Ding-Dong’ Drysdale, he hosted the high-rating Ernie Sigley Show, a national evening variety show.
-Over the years he has fronted several Australian television shows, nationally and from various cities, but he has now returned to radio on the afternoon session at 3AW in Melbourne.
+Back in Australia, in the mid-70s, he and Denise Drysdale hosted the high-rating Ernie Sigley Show, a national evening variety show.
+He fronted several Australian television shows, nationally and from various cities, but later returned to radio on the afternoon session at 3AW in Melbourne.

 Single on Columbia with The Easy Riders, who were the composers of Love Is A Golden Ring.